cboonnag/medical-informatics-learning-path/README.md

 # Medical-informatics-learning-path
-Path to a free self-taught education in Medical Informatics
+Path to a free self-taught education in Medical Informatics (Keng is here)

 ## Mathematics
 - [Mathematics for ML](https://www.coursera.org/specializations/mathematics-machine-learning)